 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

 Burning eyes can be both uncomfortable and concerning.
-In most cases, burning eyes can be diagnosed quickly and treated with over-the-counter medications.
-However, there are some rare causes of burning eyes that may require specialized treatment.
+In some cases, the cause is clear, and people can use over-the-counter medications to treat the symptoms.
+However, some causes of burning eyes require specialized treatment.

 In this article, we look at the causes, diagnosis, and treatment of burning eyes.

-Stinging or irritation of the eyes is often referred to as burning eyes.
+People often refer to stinging or irritation of the eyes as burning eyes.
 Common causes of burning eyes include:

 - eye redness